Ratismal/Tescrex/readme.md

 the last two lines are optional, but a bit of politeness never hurts

+you can add comments using `//` or `#`, but only at the beginning of a line.

+if you have a line but it needs more than one line, plonk a `\` to the end of the line to make the next line part of the line

 ## ok but how do i use it?

 1. clone this repo